Prediction or forecast: don't make the mistake anymore!

 - Your engagement kept the contest alive until the last match.

 The idea is not to overdo it.
-A simple, correct, and warm message often suffices to give a good image of the event.
+A simple, correct, and warm message is often enough to give a good image of the event.

 FAQ on Predictions and Their Language

-Should we write prediction contest or predictions contest?
+Should we write prediction contest or prediction contests

 Both forms can be encountered depending on the intention.